 An archaeological team has discovered the method used by the ancient Egyptians to move stone blocks from the alabaster quarries at Hatnub during the reign of Khufu.

-A French and British archaeological mission, from the French Institute of Oriental Archeology and the University of Liverpool, led jointly by Yannis Gourdon and Roland Enmarch, has discovered the method used by the ancient Egyptians to move the stone blocks from the alabaster quarries of Hatnub, east of Amarna and in the Minya governorate, during the reign of Khufu, that is, when the Great Pyramid of Giza was built.
+A French and British archaeological mission, led jointly by Yannis Gourdon and Roland Enmarch, from the French Institute of Oriental Archaeology and the University of Liverpool, has discovered the method used by the ancient Egyptians to move the stone blocks from the alabaster quarries of Hatnub, east of Amarna and in the Minya Governorate, during the reign of Khufu, when the Great Pyramid of Giza was built.

 The finding, of great relevance, is the result of investigations that began in 2012 and that include the study of all the inscriptions that are conserved in the archaeological site, as explained by the Egyptian Ministry of Antiquities in a statement.

 The mission has successfully discovered a unique system to move the stone blocks from the bottom of the quarry, after removing the rubble that was used to cover it, which can be dated to the reign of Khufu, during the fourth dynasty, Gourdon details.

 The method used by the ancient Egyptians is as follows: a central ramp and, on each side, some stairs that included holes to place vertical posts; the alabaster blocks were dragged down the central ramp by means of wooden sleds and with a rope system that used these vertical posts as support points or as pulleys, allowing them to overcome slopes of 20%.

 The statement also reports the discovery of more than 100 inscriptions commemorating the pharaonic expeditions to the alabaster quarries of Hatnub, from the Old Kingdom to the New Kingdom of ancient Egypt.